-- Search smarter – Add our Result Ranker module (EE Pro) to the Find Bar to get better and better search results as our AI-powered system learns from behavior and preferences on your Magnolia instance.
+- Search smarter: add the Result Ranker module (EE Pro) to your bundle to get better search results.
+AI-powered ranking learns from your search behavior and shows relevant results.

-- Search images – Add our Image Recognition module (EE Pro) to the Find Bar to automatically tag images with content tags that can then be searched using the Find Bar.
+- Search images: add the Image Recognition module (EE Pro) to your bundle to automatically tag images.
+Tags help you find images using the Find Bar.

-Magnolia's Find Bar enables you to search across all your content in Magnolia.
+The Find Bar allows you to search across all your content in Magnolia.
 The search covers all Magnolia and custom content apps, assets and pages.
 Developers can also integrate external datasets using the API.

-Click in the Find Bar and Magnolia starts showing you results, adapting in real-time to help you find what you're looking for.
-Results are pre-sorted by app and type of content such as app, page, story, asset or tour.
+Start typing in the Find Bar to see search results adapt in real time to keywords.
+Results are pre-sorted by app as well as type of content (e.g. app, page, story, asset or tour).

-You can use the Find Bar to search not only through all your Magnolia-based content but also through content stored in external data sources.
-To do so, developers can build your own custom search result suppliers extending the Find Bar's capabilities using a purpose-built API.
+You can use the Find Bar to search not only through all your Magnolia content but also through content stored in external data sources.
+To do so, developers can build custom search result suppliers extending the Find Bar's capabilities using a purpose-built API.
 The API facilitates integration with any outside source such as assets stored on Flickr or your client data in a CRM application.

 A sample REST integration illustrates how to connect this documentation set.

 Filter search results

 You can use multiple parallel filters to quickly narrow down your search results and find exactly what you are looking for without scrolling through dozens of results.